Johannes Pramsohler

-Johannes Pramsohler is a French-Italian violinist, conductor and record producer, specialised in Historically informed performance.
+Johannes Pramsohler is a French-Italian violinist, conductor and record producer, who specialises in historically informed performance.

 Biography

 Johannes Pramsohler was born on 5 April 1980 in Sterzing in the autonomous Italian province of South Tyrol and studied at the Conservatorio Claudio Monteverdi in Bolzano, at the Paris Conservatoire CRR, at the Mozarteum Salzburg, at the Guildhall School of Music and Drama and at the Royal Academy of Music in London.
 His main teachers were Georg Egger, Jack Glickman, Rachel Podger and Reinhard Goebel.
-Already during his studies he played with many of the leading period instrument orchestras such as Concerto Köln, the Orchestra of the Age of Enlightenment, Les Arts Florissants and the Academy of Ancient Music.
-As part of his career development he was member of the 2007 European Union Baroque Orchestra.
+During his studies he played with period instrument orchestras such as Concerto Köln, the Orchestra of the Age of Enlightenment, Les Arts Florissants and the Academy of Ancient Music.
+He was a member of the 2007 European Union Baroque Orchestra.

-Often invited as a guest concertmaster, Johannes Pramsohler led orchestras such as The King's Consort, Le Concert d'Astrée, Concerto Köln, Arte dei Suonatori, the European Union Baroque Orchestra and the Helsinki Baroque Orchestra.
-He is a founding member and artistic director of the London-based International Baroque Players.
+Pramsohler has led orchestras such as The King's Consort, Le Concert d'Astrée, Concerto Köln, Arte dei Suonatori, the European Union Baroque Orchestra and the Helsinki Baroque Orchestra.
 2014 saw his soloist debut with the Budapest Festival Orchestra.
 He regularly performs as a guest of the Berlin Philharmonic with their Early Music ensemble Concerto Melante.

-Pramsohler is known for his pioneering work of rediscovering works by neglected composers such as Giovanni Alberto Ristori, Johann Friedrich Meister, Jean-Joseph Cassanéa de Mondonville, Johann Georg Pisendel, Johann Friedrich Fasch and Johann Jakob Kress.
+Pramsohler is known for rediscovering works by neglected composers such as Giovanni Alberto Ristori, Johann Friedrich Meister, Jean-Joseph Cassanéa de Mondonville, Johann Georg Pisendel, Johann Friedrich Fasch and Johann Jakob Kress.

-In 2019, Pramsohler teamed up with French video artist Pierre Nouvel and set designer Damien Caille-Perret regarding the creation and development of a multimedia live performance of Johann Sebastian Bach's Musical Offering.
+In 2019, Pramsohler, video artist Pierre Nouvel and set designer Damien Caille-Perret created a multimedia live performance of Johann Sebastian Bach's Musical Offering.
 In 2020, they launched a live show touring Europe.
 The performance features three giant rear-projected video screens with five musicians connected to the videos through click tracks using Apple iPad Pros and Soundbrenner Pulse technology.
 The show debuted at Toblach's Gustav-Mahler-Hall in Italy and also played at Rouen Opera House in France.

 Ensemble Diderot

-In 2008 Johannes Pramsohler founded the Ensemble Diderot, a Paris-based ensemble specialising in chamber music from the 17th and 18th centuries.
-The group released its first album in 2014 on Audax Records and has since released seven more recordings.
+In 2008 Pramsohler set up the Ensemble Diderot, a Paris-based ensemble specialising in chamber music from the 17th and 18th centuries.
+The group released its first album in 2014 on Audax Records and has released seven more recordings.